IBM/cp4mcm-samples/bcdr/restore/README.md

        bash restore.sh --all-restore
        ```

+       After you run the command, it installs Velero first in the restored cluster, and then performs all the other restoration operations.

 ## 2. Install Common Services and IBM Cloud Pak for Multicloud Management

-  1. Install RHCAM and enable `observability` feature.
+  1. Install RHCAM and enable the `observability` feature.
-  2. Install Common Services operator and make the `mongodb` pod count as 1 in Common Services installation instance as shown here:
+  2. Install the Common Services operator, and set the `mongodb` pod count as 1 in Common Services installation instance as shown here:

      ```
       apiVersion: operator.ibm.com/v3